kubevirt/user-guide/creation/dedicated-cpu.md

 nodes](https://github.com/kubernetes/kubernetes/issues/66525) that has
 CPU manager running on it.

-KubeVirt has a mechansim to identify which nodes has the CPU manager running and manually add a `cpumanager=true` label.
+KubeVirt has a mechanism to identify which nodes has the CPU manager running and manually add a `cpumanager=true` label.
 This label will be removed when KubeVirt will identify that CPU manager is no longer running on the node.
 This automatic identification should be viewed as a